 Creating and maintaining an open flow of communication with customers is important.
 Think about it – when is communication ever a bad thing?
 Keeping top-of-chain parties in the loop helps avoid unpleasant surprises (like an unexpected lien), which is likely much more damaging to a business relationship than a preliminary notice.

 Now you know why it’s a good idea to send preliminary notice even if it’s not required.
-Want to get started sending notice on all projects? zlien will send unlimited preliminary notices free for 14 days.
+Want to get started sending notice on all projects?
+Send unlimited notices on all your projects with zlien.
+Click the button below to speak to an expert about how you can use preliminary notices to help your business, and how zlien can save you time and money throughout the process.